grfiv/healthcare_twitter_analysis/README.md

 3. Business/ Domain Research: What kind of data is readily available (example - open government data) that could be useful to correlate with disease related tweets.
 Can we find a collection of hospital names, drug names, important medical hashtags, twitter usernames of healthcare organizations etc. that will aid in this project.
 What are the business use cases for this data set?

 4. Visualization Research: Finally one of the most critical, what set of visualization would help describe this data?
 Which libraries / tools could be used?
-I would recommend everyone to visit the “Collaboaration Space” on coursolve where we are having many interesting discussions.
+I would recommend everyone to visit the “Collaboration Space” on Coursolve where we are having many interesting discussions.
 You would get a lot more ideas and probably collaborate on the next steps too.